spy16/kiwi/index/bptree/README.md

 ## Implementation

-Each node in the tree is mapped to exactly one page/block (size configurable as multiple of 4096) in the underlying file.
+Each node in the tree is mapped to exactly one page or block (block size must be multiple of 4096) in the underlying file.
 Degree of the tree is computed based on the page size and key size.
 Degree might vary slightly between internal nodes and leaf nodes since internal nodes store only keys and pointers to child nodes whereas leaf nodes store key, value and pointers to right and left siblings for range scans.
+But the B+ tree invariants will be ensured.

 First page is reserved for metadata about the tree which includes the page size used to initialize, maximum key size, free list etc.